-At 31st December 2013, the Company had the following principal subsidiaries which, in the opinion of the directors, materially affect the results and/or assets of the Group.
+At 31st December 2014, the Company had the following principal subsidiaries which, in the opinion of the directors, materially affect the results and/or assets of the Group.
 Montgomery Lands, Incorporated, Central Financial Management Company Inc, and MLI Business Management, Inc and Central Financial Management of Montana LLC are incorporated and operate in the United States of America.
 All other subsidiaries are incorporated and operate in Hong Kong.

-Per centage of iss sued capital h eld Ordinary sl nare capital Name By subsidiary By the Company company ' ' Par value per share Principal activities 2013 2012 2013 2012 Ballington Limited 100 100 10,000 HK\$1 е Cambella Limited 100 100 - - 1,000 HK\$1 a, b Central Financial Management Company Inc - - 100 100 10,000 US\$1 d
+Per centage of is: sued capital h eld Name By the Company By subsidiary company Issued ordinary share capital Principal activities 2014 2013 2014 2013 Ballington Limited 100 100 10,000 shares e, g Cambella Limited 100 100 1,000 shares a, b Central Financial Management Company Inc - - 100 100 10,000 shares of US\$1 each d